hadihonarvar/rag-demo/README.md

 ## API Endpoints

-- `POST /ask` – Accepts a JSON payload with a question and returns an answer based on stored documents.
+   - Accepts a JSON payload with a question and returns an answer based on stored documents.

+   curl -X POST "http://localhost:9000/api/prompt" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"prompt\": \"tell me about company and its mission\", \"collection_name\": \"docs\"}"

 ---